Tutorial 2: The RFDC Interface

 ../../_images/rfdc-dt-tile-config.png

-The Enable ADC checkbox enables the corresponding ADC.
-Under “Data Settings”, Digital Output Data selects the output format of ADC samples where Real bypasses the mixing signal path and I/Q will use that mixer providing complex basebanded samples.
+The Enable Tile checkbox under each ADC section enables the corresponding ADC.
+Under “Data Settings”, Digital Output Data selects the output format of ADC samples where Real bypasses the mixing signal path and I/Q will use the mixer and provide complex basebanded samples.
 In this example we select I/Q as the output format using the Fine mixer setting allowing for us to tune the NCO frequency.
 For more information on the capabilities of both the coarse and fine mixer and NCO examples see PG269 Ch.4, RF-ADC Mixer with Numerical Controlled Oscillator.

-With these configurations applied to the rfdc yellow block, both the quad- and dual-tiles are outputting 4 adc words (64-bit) complex basebanded I/Q data centered at 1500 MHz.
-In the case of the quad-tile design with a sample rate of 2000 Msps and decimation of 4x the effective bandwidth spans from 1250 to 1750 MHz.
+With these configurations applied to the rfdc yellow block, both the quad-tile and dual-tile platforms are outputting 4 adc words (64-bit) of complex basebanded I/Q data centered at 1500 MHz.
+In the case of the quad-tile design with a sample rate of 2000 Msps and decimation of 4x, the effective bandwidth spans from 1250 to 1750 MHz.
 For the dual-tile design the effective bandwidth spans approx. from 1008.5 MHz to 1990.5 MHz.

 Step 3: Update the platform yellow block

-As mentioned above, when configuring the rfdc the yellow block reports the required AXI4-Stream sample clock.
+As mentioned above, when configuring the rfdc yellow block it reports the required AXI4-Stream sample clock.
 This corresponds to the User IP Clk Rate of the platform block.
-In this step that field for the platform yellow block would be updated to match what the rfdc reports, along with the RFPLL PL Clk frequency that will be generating the clock used for the user design.
+Typically, one would now update that field to match what the rfdc reports, along with the RFPLL PL Clk frequency that will be generating the clock used for the user design.

-It is possible that for this tutorial nothing is needed to be done here, but it is a reminder that in general this will need to be done.
+For this tutorial nothing should need to be done here, but in general this will need to be double-checked and aligned.

 Step 4: Place and configure the Snapshot blocks

-Now we hook up the bitfield_snapshot block to our rfdc block.
+Now hook up the bitfield_snapshot block to the rfdc block.
 In its current configuration, the snapshot block takes two data inputs, a write enable, and a trigger.
-For both quad- and dual-tile platforms, wire the first two data output streams from the rfdc to the two in_* ports of the snapshot block.
+Wire the first two dataoutput streams from the rfdc to the two in_* ports of the snapshot block.

-For the quad-tile platforms this is m00_axis_tdata and m10_axis_tdata.
-The first digit in the signal name corresponds to the tile index, 0 for the first, 1 for the second, etc. The second digit in the signal name corresponds to the adc index, in this case 0 is the first ADC input on each tile.
+For the quad-tile platforms these are m00_axis_tdata and m10_axis_tdata.
+The first digit in the signal name corresponds to the tile index — 0 for the first, 1 for the second, etc. The second digit in the signal name corresponds to the adc index—in this case 0 is the first ADC input on each tile.
 In both Real and I/Q digital output modes quad-tile platforms output all data bits on the same bus.
-So in this example, with 4 samples per clock this results in 2 complex samples ordered {I1, Q1, I0, Q0}.
-Where in each ADC word, the most recent sample is at the MSB of the word.
+In this example, with 4 samples per clock this results in 2 complex samples ordered {I1, Q1, I0, Q0}.
+As such, in each ADC word, the most recent sample is at the MSB of the word.
 With the snapshot block configured to capture 2^14 128-bit words this is a total of 2^15 complex samples on both ports.

-Next, we’re just going to leave write enable high, so add a blue Xilinx constant block (Xilinx Blockset->Basic Elements->Constant), connect it to the snapshot we port, and configure it as follows:
+Next, leave write enable high, so add a blue Xilinx constant block (Xilinx Blockset->Basic Elements->Constant), connect it to the snapshot we port, and configure it as follows:

-A blue Xilinx block is used here instead of a white simulink block because we want the constant 1 to exist in the synthesized hardware design.
+Using a blue Xilinx block instead of a white simulink block causes the constant 1 to exist in the synthesized hardware design and keep the write enable high.

-Set the I/O direction of the software register to From Software, change the Bitfield names to [start], set Bitfield widths to 1 and Bitfield types to 2.
-Connect this blocks output to the input of the edge detect block.
-Rename the register to snapshot_ctrl.
-This is the name for the register that is visible in software.
-Remember this name for later should you name it differently.
-Connect the output of the edge detect block to the trigger port on the snapshot block.
+Set the I/O direction of the software register to From Software, change the Bitfield names to [start], and set Bitfield widths to 1 and Bitfield types to 2.
+Connect this block’s output to the input of the edge detect block.
+Rename the register to snapshot_ctrl (this will be the name for the register that is visible in software—remember this name for later should you name it differently).
+Finally, connect the output of the edge detect block to the trigger port on the snapshot block.
 Now when we write a 1 to the software register, it will be converted into a pulse to trigger the snapshot block.

 Step 5: Validate the design

 The design is now complete!
-For a quad-tile platform it should have turned out like:
+For a quad-tile platform it should have turned out like this:

 ../../_images/rfdc-qt-final.png